deshack/pinit/readme.txt

 Or simply install it from the WP Admin Plugins section.

 == Frequently Asked Questions ==

+= I installed and activated the plugin, but I can't see any configuration page. =

+Pinit doesn't need any configuration or options page: you can handle every widget directly.
+Just go under Appearance > Widgets and add your Pinit Widgets to the preferred sidebar.

 == Screenshots ==

 == Changelog ==

 = 0.1 =
 * Feature: Profile Widget

 == Upgrade Notice ==